bhisaac/5eFP/5eFP-SRD.md

 ## Knocking a Creature Out

-Sometimes an attacker wants to incapacitate a foe, rather than deal a killing blow.
-When an attacker adds enough wounds to a creature to reach its MAX Wounds score with a melee attack, the attacker can knock the creature out.
+Sometimes, an attacker wants to incapacitate an opponent, rather than deal a fatal blow.
+When an attacker adds enough wounds to a creature to reach its MAX Wounds score with a melee attack, the attacker can choose to knock the creature out.
 The attacker can make this choice the instant the damage is dealt.
 The creature falls unconscious and becomes stabilized.

 ## Bolster